-Ongoing technical assistance specific to this project is provided by both the Nebraska Department of Health and Human Services and an evaluator from the University of Nebraska-Lincoln.
+Ongoing technical assistance specific to this project is provided by both the Nebraska Department of Health and Human Services and Nebraska Department of Education, Head Start State Collaboration Office.
 Statewide initiatives and other locally-defined training opportunities also offer other broader training and professional development.
 The Head Start-State Collaboration Office provides current training and staff development information to all EHS grantees statewide.
 Some collaborative state-level training is subsidized by the Collaboration Office.